Embeddability of right-angled Artin groups into hierarchically hyperbolic groups: Introduction

+The primary example for Theorem~\ref{Thm:MainTheoremStrong} is given by RAAGs equipped with their standard HHG structures associated to standard sub-RAAGs; see Section~\ref{Subsec:RAAGCase}.
+In this setting, every unbounded domain admits an axial element rigidly fully supported on it, and the orthogonality graph contains the Kim--Koberda extension graph as an induced subgraph.
+Thus Theorem~\ref{Thm:MainTheoremStrong} recovers the Kim--Koberda extension graph theorem.

+\begin{maincorollary}[Kim--Koberda \cite{KK13}; Theorem~\ref{Thm:KKthm}] Let $\Gamma$ and $\Lambda$ be finite simplicial graphs.
+If $\Lambda$ is an induced subgraph of the extension graph $\Gamma^e$, then $A(\Gamma)$ contains an undistorted subgroup isomorphic to $A(\Lambda)$. \end{maincorollary}

+Theorem~\ref{Thm:MainTheoremStrong} also applies to the family of HHGs satisfying the algebraic conditions introduced by Abbott--Behrstock \cite{AB23}.
+This family includes, in particular, fundamental groups of compact special cube complexes.
+We return to these examples in Section~\ref{Subsect:Remarks and questions}.

-As described above, if an HHG $(G,\mathfrak{S})$ satisfies the weak commutativity property, then any finite collection of axial element each fully supported on an unbounded domain yields a natural homomorphism from a RAAG to $G$.
-If, moreover, every unbounded domain $U\in\mathfrak{S}$ admits such an element, then the orthogonality graph of $\mathfrak{S}$ serves as a combinatorial device for detecting which RAAGs naturally embed in $G$ via our construction.
-In the stronger setting where every unbounded domain admits an axial element that is \emph{strongly} fully supported on it, weak commutativity holds automatically (see Proposition~\ref{Prop:weakCommutativityForStrongFSE}).
-From this perspective, the orthogonality graph yields the following Kim–Koberda-style criterion for the existence of right-angled Artin subgroups.
+The recovery of the Kim--Koberda theorem suggests that the orthogonality graph should play, for HHGs, a role analogous to the extension graph for RAAGs.
+Indeed, under suitable hypotheses, finite induced subgraphs of the orthogonality graph of \(\mathfrak{S}\) produce RAAG subgroups of \(G\) through our construction.
+In the stronger setting where every unbounded domain admits an axial element rigidly fully supported on it, weak commutativity holds automatically; see Proposition~\ref{Prop:weakCommutativityForStrongFSE}.
+This gives the following Kim--Koberda-style criterion.